techczech/oxford-oath-dominik-lukes-take/oxford-oath.md

 ### Orientation

-I will approach my work with humility, mindful of my limitations and the consequences of my actions.
+I will approach my work with humility, mindful of my limitations and the consequences of my actions and uncertainty of my predictions.

-I will honour the sanctity of humanity, neither attributing personhood to my work, nor elevating my work to divine status.
+I will honour the sanctity of humanity, and be hesitant in elevating my work to divine status..

 I will undertake my work with joy and caution at the wonder and weight of what we are making.

 ### Vision

-I will empower human governance.
+I will empower human agency.

 I will align my work with virtuous human motivations and worthy objects of attention.